joannakl/learning-open-source/_articles/open-is-an-attitude/opening-your-future.md

 format: >
   *   Read posts this topic

-  *   Complete a coding OR thinking/writing assignment
+  *   Complete your Open Source Career Map activity.
 materials: "Pencil and paper or a computer-- a way of recording your assignment."
 ---